tendermint/atom_one/README.md

 The unbonding period is 3 weeks.

-Redelegation is allowed once per unbonding period for any delegation.
+Redelegation is allowed twice per unbonding period for any delegation.

 Double signing at any height/round/step results in slashing penalty that is proportional to the total amount of double signing by all validators for that